kescardoso/cryptopedia/README.md

 ### Who is the target user

-According to Binance, active cryptocurrency users total number currently stands [somewhere around 19 million](https://www.similarweb.com/website/binance.com), and according to Bitcointalk [about 82% of this users identify as male](https://bitcointalk.org/index.php?action=stats) between 18 and 45 years-old interested in the following areas: trading, investing, computers, software, design and animation, employement and career change, electronic gadgets, and banking systems.
-The current geographical engagement is mainly caucasian: Europe followed byt the US are the most important crypto markets and blockchain technology providers.
+According to Binance, active cryptocurrency users total number currently stands [somewhere around 19 million](https://www.similarweb.com/website/binance.com), and according to Bitcointalk [about 82% of this users identify as male](https://bitcointalk.org/index.php?action=stats) interested in the following areas: trading, investing, computers, software, design and animation, employement and career change, electronic gadgets, and banking systems.
+The current geographical engagement is mainly caucasian: Europe, followed by the US are the most important crypto markets and blockchain technology providers.

-This demographic concentration could be due to a lack of educational and informational systems available for people who are outside the dominant fintech industry and network.
-Overall we see that the typical crypto user can be described as the following: "**a European male, between the ages of 25 and 34, who is interested in finances, investing and technology**.
+This demographic concentration could be due to a lack of educational and informational systems available for people who are outside the dominant fintech industry.
+Overall we see that the typical crypto user can be described as the following: "**European male, between the ages of 25 and 34, who is interested in finances, investing and technology**.
 He is relatively risky, not overly fearful of the volatile nature of cryptocurrency, while being tech-savvy enough to understand the basic mechanics of how crypto-related products and services work" (source: [CoinTraffic](https://cointraffic.io/blog/crypto-audience-revealed-who-is-your-target-user/)).

 The Cryptopedia World aims to provide entry-level information to people who are new to crypto and who are looking for alternatives to elevate their financial status and begin investing outside the traditional bank system or the stock and bonds market.
 Therefore, this project gears towards empowering new users, from a different background than those above, so crypto mass adoption can happen as intended: openly and democratically, all the while encouraging decentralized global wealth.